Gedney Recycling Yard

 - Window panes, light bulbs, ceramics, or any other glass items

-Small household scrap metal items may only be recycled by dropping them off at the Gedney Recycling Yard.
+Small non-automotive household scrap metal items may only be recycled by dropping them off at the Gedney Recycling Yard.
 They may not be put out with your household recycling for pick up.

 - Metal kitchen utensils